unframework/article-modular-front-end/manuscript/the-button.md

 The standard button component now clearly declares the kinds of display styles it supports (normal and full-width), and no other code needs to break its encapsulation boundary.
 The sidebar will simply ask the button to render full-width, as can any other component.

+> The `-` prefix in `-full-width` is inspired by the BEM naming convention.
+BEM is a set of recommendations that we are not following verbatim (our starting point is a bit more application-centric) but the dash-modifier syntax combined with multi-class selector is excellent for avoiding accidentally triggering another component's CSS declarations.

 ## CSS Inheritance and Tag Selectors

 Style entanglement and encapsulation-breaking can happen when a project has blanket tag-based rules like this: